-04.30 | First Check In
+04.30 | First Check-In

 Early mornings are always rough but most times they are worth it.
-For me I love visiting cities well before the shops open.
-It gives me a chance to explore the area before the busy crowds pile in.
+For me, I love visiting cities well before the shops open.
+It gives me a chance to explore the area before the busy crowd’s pile in.
 With my bag packed it was time to go.

 06.10 | Time To Board The Train

 To say I wasn’t nervous would be a lie.
-But I had a traveling companion to help ease my nerves.
-This would be the first time me and boyfriend (Jon) had ever traveled that distance on a train but it was an empowering experience for sure.
+But I had a travelling companion to help ease my nerves.
+This would be the first time me and boyfriend (Jon) had ever travelled that distance on a train but it was an empowering experience for sure.
 I booked the seats in advance for us on Virgin Trains to save any hassle on the day (such a comfortable ride, very recommended).

 07.55 | Arrival at London

 The journey was almost two hours long… so believe me when I say my legs were like jelly when I first got up.
 After following the crowds into the main station it was time to get a bus pass.
 London transportation systems don’t take cash when paying for the fare, everything is contactless.
 As buses were an important means of getting to different areas of London, a pass was necessary for us.
-If you are there for 1-2 days I reccomend a One Day Bus Pass (£5) it provides unlimited bus travel for the entire day and is available to purchase from various ticket offices and machines as well as visitor centres.
+If you are there for 1-2 days I recommend a One Day Bus Pass (£5) it provides unlimited bus travel for the entire day and is available to purchase from various ticket offices and machines as well as visitor centres.
 After we left the station, we made a quick dash to catch the first bus to Soho and begin exploring the area.

 Once we arrived at Soho we popped into Starbucks for a couple of drinks to escape the rain (typical England).
 This helped to plan the areas we would explore later that morning.
 Drinks finished, it was time to visit the shops and take a few photographs.
-There’s so many cute little streets filled with very unique and interesting shops.
+There are so many cute little streets filled with very unique and interesting shops.